SMI/SmiServices/src/applications/SRAnonTool/README.md

 ## Standalone usage

-The script `SRAnonTool.sh` calls three components:
+The script `CTP_SRAnonTool.sh` calls three components:

 * `CTP_DicomToText.py` - extracts the text from the raw DICOM file into a format suitable for SemEHR-CogStack.
-* `clinical_doc_wrapper.py` - this is the component within SemEHR-CogStack which anonymises the text.
+* `CogStack-SemEHR/anonymisation/anonymiser.py` - this is the script in SemEHR-CogStack which anonymises the text.
 * `CTP_XMLToDicom.py` - redacts the text from the raw DICOM file and write the redacted text into the output DICOM file.

 Usage: `[-e virtualenv] [-s semehr_dir]  -i read_from.dcm  -o write_into.dcm`